-In January this year at Tamworth, Gina Jeffreys celebrated 20 years since winning the Toyota Star Maker Quest, marking the start of a remarkable career that’s not only taken Gina to the top of the country music industry, but continued to bring new surprises and successes for this talented and vivacious woman.
+In January 2016, Gina Jeffreys celebrated 23 years since winning the Toyota Star Maker Quest, marking the start of a remarkable career that’s not only taken Gina to the top of the country music industry, but continued to bring new surprises and successes for this talented and vivacious woman.

 After releasing her first single Slipping Away through BMG Music, Gina signed a record deal with ABC Music, and released her first single for the label Two Stars Fell in 1993.
 The song went straight to No.1 and the career of Gina Jeffreys was launched.
 Her debut album The Flame went platinum, and the following January Gina won her first Golden Guitar for Female Vocalist of the Year.